First-run Wizard

 |---|---|---|

-| Gmail IMAP + App Password | You use personal Gmail with 2-Step Verification and an app password. | Stable path for personal Gmail. |
+| Gmail IMAP + App Password | You use personal Gmail with 2-Step Verification and an app password. | Fallback Gmail path when OAuth is unavailable for your account. |

 | Proton Mail Bridge | You run Proton Mail Bridge locally. | Uses Bridge host, ports, username, and password. |

-| Fastmail, iCloud, Outlook | You want preset host/port values. | Experimental presets; provider app passwords may still be required. |
+| Fastmail, iCloud, Outlook | You want preset host/port values. | IMAP presets; provider app passwords may still be required. |

 Data And Privacy